-C: While mining is taking place within the

-√ × Visual demarcated STP area, it is not aligned to the sequencing as prescribed on the plan Rec: Update the STP.

-× Document C: The STP on file was dated October 2018.

-Rec: Update the STP

-Image: A second s Document The STP contained all the required

-Doodmon information.

-\checkmark Minutes Evidence of quarry planning meeting was

-of provided (July 2020) and the required

-meeting environmental topics are covered.

-√/× Document C: While the mine provided evidence of an agreement with the relevant specialist, due to the current area being mined (low sensitive southern quarry), they have not undertaken a site visit.
-Rec: Provide specialist with the short term plan and ask them to determine the necessity of a site visit or not.
-Keep a record of communication with the specialist on file.
-While specialist are allowed access to the site, ≭ a (✔) N/A to date there has been no need for a site visit. ~ Visual There has been no change to the mining activities which have necessitated the need for an EMP amendment.
-Due to the AfriSam cement plant not being constructed, the mining rate has remained very low for longer than expected. × ✓ ✓ ×a (✓) x Document ✓ ✓ Minutes of meeting ✓/x Document ×a (✓) N/A
+3. Mine planning: C: While mining is taking place within the Mine in accordance with a short term mine plan which should be aligned to the life of mine schedule depicted in Figure 3.3. √ / × Visual demarcated STP area, it is not aligned to the sequencing as prescribed on the plan Rec : Update the STP.
+The short term mine plan must be updated annually. × Document C: The STP on file was dated October 2018.
+Short term mine plans must depict the following information; Rec: Update the STP - Mining Right boundary. - Buffer zones ✓ Document The STP contained all the required - Area subjected to current mining activities Boodinon information. - The indicated direction of mining for the next year - The access route to the property - Internal haul roads. - Topsoil stores if any Areas subjected to concurrent rehabilitation for the following year (to avoid disturbance of these areas). ✓ Minutes of Evidence of quarry planning meeting was provided (July 2020) and the required Hold quarry planning meeting with qualified mineral resource managers.
+During the meeting the following environmental issues should be discussed; meeting environmental topics are covered. - Implementation of concurrent rehabilitation and alien vegetation control - Ensuring that the final closure proposal is still relevant - Maintenance of required buffer zones - Environmental monitoring results - Environmental complaints - The successful implementation of the commitments within the approved EMP √/ × Document C: While the mine provided evidence of an agreement with the relevant specialist, due to After determining the mining activities for the next year, the mine will provide a copy of the mine plan and an indication of when mining activities will be implemented to the following mine appointed specialists: Botanical specialist the current area being mined (low sensitive southern quarry), they have not undertaken a site visit.
+Rec: Provide specialist with the short term plan and ask them to determine the - Archaeological specialist necessity of a site visit or not.
+Keep a record of - Paleontological specialist communication with the specialist on file.
+All specialist will be allowed access to the site to undertake a site inspection prior to the area been mined and during the mining activities. ≭ a (√) N/A While specialist are allowed access to the site, to date there has been no need for a site visit.
+Should during mine planning there be a need to alter the mining activities in a manner which will result in a change of impacts to those covered within this document (such as changing the mining activities by including a crusher or by extending mining beyond the current proposed mining footprint), then an EMP amendment will be submitted for approval before commencing with the altered mining activity. ✓ Visual There has been no change to the mining activities which have necessitated the need for an EMP amendment.
+Due to the AfriSam cement plant not being constructed, the mining rate has remained very low for longer than expected.

+Environmental Audit Report October 2020 NPC - Saldanha Quarry Page 23